American Philosophy & Religion 7

 The signature religion of the Enlightenment was deism, though there were plenty of atheist and Christian Enlightenment philosophers as well.
-Deists were religious, but they rejected the Scriptural revelation and sovereign, father-figure model of the Judeo-Christian tradition in favor of a more impersonal force having created the universe.
+Deists were religious, but they rejected the Scriptural revelation and sovereign, father-figure model of the Judeo-Christian tradition, in favor of a more impersonal force having created the universe.
 Their revelation was nature itself, rather than Scripture, so science provided the path to the divine.
-Science and rationality, in their view, also provided mankind its best hope for future progress.
+Science and rationality, in their view, also gave mankind its best hope for future progress.
 That's the stereotypical view of an Enlightenment scientist, at least, even though most didn't believe that God was a mere "clockmaker" who wound up the universe only to vacate the premises.

 The most famous and emblematic scientist of the era, Englishman Isaac Newton, was a Biblical scholar (if not orthodox Christian) and eschatologist, and had more than a passing interest in the occult.
 Newton built on Copernicus, Galileo and Kepler's Renaissance theories of the heliocentric, sun-centered universe and developed the theory of gravity to explain the planets' orbits.
 Newton was also inventor of the reflecting telescope and co-inventor of calculus, along with Gottfried Leibniz.
 He formulated the general laws of motion and mechanics that dominated physics for the next centuries in Principia Mathematica (1687).
 His optical research led to the prism that dispersed white light into the colors of the rainbow (left).
 His work was typical of how 17th and 18th-century scientists developed laws to codify nature's order in the same way the Bible provided a code for Christianity.
 Enlightenment philosophers had faith that scientific laws were discernible (or perceptible), and provided the foundation for laws that governed other fields like politics and economics.
 Put another way, there was a rhyme and reason to nature that transcended science.
 Politicians like Locke and Jefferson based their beliefs in concepts like natural rights on Newton's scientific principles, as did Scottish economist Adam Smith.